Blogs

 Lesson: Embrace the broader business role.
 Make sure tech investments are clearly connected to business strategy and growth, not just cost-cutting.

-By 2025 the hype around AI has matured; organizations expect tangible outcomes, not pilot projects.
-At the same time, frameworks around AI governance, data readiness, ethical risk and regulatory compliance are now front-of-mind for CIOs.
+By 2025, the hype around AI has matured; organizations expect tangible outcomes, not pilot projects.
+At the same time, frameworks around AI governance, data readiness, ethical risks, and regulatory compliance are now front-of-mind for CIOs.
 For example, one prediction noted that 70% of organizations are formalizing AI governance policies.

 3. Data and governance are the foundation for transformation